 Charities are exempt from income tax for policy reasons, including that charitable work improves the lives and living standards of those who are most vulnerable.
 So that charities do not abuse this beneficial tax status, charities are strictly defined and regulated entities.
 The ATO comprehensively audits charities and if a charity is found to have breached the rules, it can face significant tax and financial penalties.

 We have included a brief discussion of one of the penalties levied by the ATO, but running a charity involves familiarity with a suite of rules and regulations governed by a matrix of regulatory bodies in including the ATO, ASIC and the ACNC.
-If you are looking to start a charity, receiving tailored legal advice should be your priority.
-Call LegalVision’s taxation lawyers on 1300 544 755 or fill out the form on this page.
+Find out more about your ongoing obligations on the ACNC website.